Yuli Gurriel Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff led MLB last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff was first in the big leagues last season with a collective 9.8 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.